vega/vega-lite/site/tutorials/gettings_started.md

 permalink: /tutorials/getting_started.html
 ---

-In this tutorial, you will learn how to write a visualization specification in Vega-Lite.
-You will start with a simple visualization, which you will then extend the encoding and define additional properties.
-Lastly, you will learn how to embed the final visualization on a web page.
+This tutorial will guide you how to write a visualization specification in Vega-Lite.
+We will walk you through all main components of Vega-Lite by adding each of them to an example specification one-by-one.
+After creating the example visualization, we will also guide you how to embed the final visualization on a web page.

 We suggest that you follow along the tutorial by building a visualization in the [online editor](https://vega.github.io/vega-editor/?mode=vega-lite).
 Extend your specification in the editor as you read through this tutorial.
-If something does not work as expected, compare with the specifications from this tutorial.
+If something does not work as expected, compare your specifications with ones inside this tutorial.

 ## The Data

-Let's say you have some tabular data with a category in the first column `a` and some numbers in the second column `b`.
+Let's say you have a tabular data set with a categorical variable in the first column `a` and a numerical variable in the second column `b`.

 | a | b |
 |---|---|